zerolawtech/SFT-Protocol/README.md

 When a module is no longer required it can be detached.
 This should always be done in order to optimize gas costs.

 The wide range of functionality that modules can hook into allows for many different applications.
-Some examples include: crowdsales, country/time based token locks, voting rights, dividend payments, decentralised trading, and bond redemption.
+Some examples include: crowdsales, country/time based token locks, right of first refusal enforcement, voting rights, dividend payments, tender offers, and bond redemption.

 *See the [Modules](docs/modules.md) page for in-depth details.*